TomJS14/TomJS14/README.md

 ## 🚀 My Progress

-👨‍💻 I'm currently learning with [The Odin Project](https://www.theodinproject.com/), an excellent resource for aspiring web developers.
+👨‍💻 I'm currently learning with [The Odin Project](https://www.theodinproject.com/), an excellent resource for aspiring developers.
 This curriculum has a clear focus on problem solving, using documentation and building projects.

 Some of my projects so far: